 - 2 teaspoons fine sea salt

 - 2 teaspoons whole black peppercorns

 - 2 teaspoons yellow curry powder

-Clean the zucchini, halve it and remove the seeds if the zucchini is very large, regular sized zucchini can be left whole.
+- Clean the zucchini, halve it and remove the seeds (with a spoon) if the zucchini is very large, you don't have to remove the seeds if the zucchini are regular sized.
 Chop into regular small cubes.

-Remove the seeds from the peppers and cut them into cubes as small as the zucchini cubes.
+- Remove the seeds from the peppers and cut them into cubes of the same size as the zucchini cubes.
 Peel the onion, halve it and cut it into half rings.

-Pour the white wine vinegar and the water into a large pot.
+- Pour the white wine vinegar and the water into a large pot.
 Add the sugar and all the spices and bring the mixture to a boil.
-When the liquid boils, add all the vegetables, bring to a simmer again and let cook for 5 minutes.
+When the liquid boils, turn the heat down to medium, add all the vegetables, bring to a simmer again and let cook for 5 minutes.

-Divide the vegetables into several sterilized jars, the size of your choice, the remaining liquid evenly among the jars.
-I had 4 ½ jars of 500 ml/ 17 oz capacity.
+- Divide the vegetables and the remaining liquid evenly among the sterilized jars.
+I had 4 ½ jars of 500 ml/ 17 oz capacity, but you can use whatever size of jars you prefer.
 Seal well.
-For more information on sterilizing jars have a look at this post.

 - I prefer to leave the vegetables for at least 1 week before starting to eat them.
 They keep well in the cellar (at least six months), but do keep any open jar in the refrigerator and consume within two weeks.

 Amount Per Serving:Calories: 223 Total Fat: 1g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 0mg Sodium: 885mg Carbohydrates: 49g Fiber: 5g Sugar: 37g Protein: 5g